-Both newly created entities and entities that already exist in the directory can be edited.
+Both newly created entities and entities that already exist in the directory can be edited imeniku and are not in the process of synchronization (see chapter 3.8.7 Synchronization).
 When editing entities, the components described in chapter 3.8.3 Entity components can be set and changed.